MSC Group: History

 MSC Group was founded in 1970 in Brussels, Belgium, by Captain Gianluigi Aponte.
 Aponte began the company with one ship, MV Patricia.
 Later that same year, the company formed its first business, MSC Mediterranean Shipping Company, and added an additional vessel, Rafaela.
 Through the use of the two cargo ships, in 1971, MSC began a shipping line operating between the Mediterranean and Somalia.

 In 1988, MSC Group launched MEDLOG to manage the land transport of goods.
 The following year, in 1989, the company acquired the Lauro cruise lines, which were later renamed MSC Cruises in 1995.

-By 2000, MSC Group founded Terminal Investment Limited (TiL), which became one of the world's largest container terminal operators.

 MSC Group then launched Explora Journeys, a luxury cruise line, in 2021.
 The company began with four ships, all of which set sail in 2023.
 Also in 2021, MSC Group purchased a controlling stake in Log-In, a coasting trade company and integrated logistics operator headquartered in Brazil.

 In 2022, Africa Global Logistics (AGL) joined MSC Group as a multimodal logistics operator for port, logistics, sea, and rail in Africa.
 Later that year, MSC Air Cargo was launched.
 It was announced in August 2022 that MSC Group would be acquiring Mediclinic Group, an international private hospital group.

 In 2024, MSC Group acquired a 50% stake in Italo, the first Italian private operator on the high-speed rail network.
 That year, Gram Car Carriers (GCC) joined MSC Group as the world's third-largest tonnage provider, with its 19 vessels within the Pure Car Truck Carriers (PCTCs) segment.
 MSC Group announced in August 2024 that its subsidiary SNAV received a new ferry from Intermarine, an Italian shipbuilding company.
 Also in 2024, MSC Group completed the acquisition of a 49.9% minority stake in HHLA.

 MSC Group integrated its tugboat business with the Boluda Group in February 2025.
 In March, MSC Group's terminal operator TiL partnered with investment group BlackRock to purchase terminals in Panama from CK Hutchison for $22.8 billion.
 MSC Group also acquired Wilson Sons in Brazil for $760 million in May 2025.

+In November 2025, MSC Group and the MSC Foundation supported the transportation of hurricane relief efforts in Jamaica by delivering essential supplies in coordination with local authorities and partners.

+In April 2026, it was announced that the Aponte family had completed a transfer of ownership of the company from founder Gianluigi Aponte to his two children, Diego Aponte and Alexa Aponte Vago.
+Both heirs, who are Italian nationals residing in Switzerland, hold leadership roles; Diego serves as Group President, and Alexa serves as Group Chief Financial Officer.
+Gianluigi Aponte will remain as Executive Chairman.